lukesimmo42/redditScraper/README.md

 # redditScraper
-Simple example of a webscraper
+Simple example of a webscraper implemented using scrapy.py